 There can be no assurance that a Fund will continue to meet the requirements of the Exchange necessary to maintain the listing of Shares.
-The Exchange may, but is not required to, remove Shares from the listing under any of the following circumstances: (1) the Exchange becomes aware that the Funds are no longer able to operate in reliance on Rule 6c-11 of the 1940 Act; (2) the Funds no longer comply with the Exchange's requirements for Shares; or (3) such other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
-The Exchange will remove the Shares of a Fund from listing and trading upon termination of a Fund.
+The Exchange may, but is not required to, remove Shares from the listing under any of the following circumstances: (1) the Exchange becomes aware that a Fund is no longer able to operate in reliance on Rule 6c-11 of the 1940 Act; (2) a Fund no longer complies with the Exchange's requirements for Shares; or (3) such other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
+The Exchange will remove the Shares of a Fund from listing and trading upon termination of the Fund.